-Configure VGA in the Chipset menu ("North Bridge Configuration" submenu) of the BIOS.
+Configure the onboard graphics in the Chipset menu of the BIOS.
 Refer to chapter 3 for more information.

 Install the graphics driver.
 Refer to chapter 4 for more information.

 DVI-I Port

 The DVI-I port is used to connect an LCD monitor.
 This port supports DVI-D signal only.